davidpesce/moodle-mod_tincanlaunch/README.md

 * user information.

 Currently, the main launch method in use is the [Rustici Software method](https://github.com/RusticiSoftware/launch/blob/master/lms_lrs.md).
-Another method which is likely to gain adopting is the CMI5 method, however this has not yet been finalised.
+Another method which is likely to gain adoption is the CMI5 method, however this has not yet been finalised.
 This plugin uses the Rustici method.

 ## What you will need